gsgatlin/openafs-rpms/README.md

 # openafs-rpms

-These are some openafs rpms which are used at NC State University.
+These are some openafs rpms which have been used at NC State University.

 Originally the client/server packages came from rpmfusion.
 But the maintainer could not work on them any longer.
 The openafs-dkms and openafs-kmod packages